Nextome/nextome.github.io/docs/Nextome SDK/Android/Integration.md

+---
+layout: default
+title: Android Integration
+nav_order: 3
+has_children: true
+---

-# Android Integration
+# Nextome Android SDK - Android Integration Guide

-Qualche parola introduttiva @Paolo
 A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
 Run the MapActivity to see Nextome Sdk in action.
 It also contains a seamless outdoor/indoor map integration using OpenStreetMap for outdoor and Nextome Flutter Map for indoor.